 Our previous post covered what you will see at the Phuket Vegetarian Festival – blood, gore, firecrackers, extreme body piercing and all – however, this article includes some more practical advice and answers some of the questions you may have if you are thinking of attending the Phuket Vegetarian Festival.

 If you’re here for the gruesome photos featuring folks with faces and bodies pierced with all manner of knives, sharp objects and household items go here.
 If you’re looking for information to help plan your visit, read on …

 The dates of the Phuket Vegetarian Festival are based on the Chinese lunar calendar and therefore are subject to change and confirmation.
-The Festival lasts for nine days and the dates for 2019 are predicted to be from Saturday, 28 September to Monday 7 October.
-A full schedule of events will be published but an idea of what to expect can be found here.
-For those planning further ahead, the Phuket Vegetarian Festival dates for 2020 are likely to be 16-25 October.
+The Festival lasts for nine days and the dates for 2020 are predicted to be from Friday, 16 October to Sunday 25 October.
+A full schedule of events is published closer to the time.
+For those planning further ahead, the Phuket Vegetarian Festival dates for 2021 are likely to be 04-13 October.

 Which days are the best days to attend the Phuket Vegetarian Festival?

 Whilst there will be something to see on each day the Festival takes place, the activity is definitely slower (and less gory) during the first couple of days.
 The street parades grow in size and fervour as the week goes on, and the parade that travels through the streets of the Old Town on day six is the first big parade that spends a significant amount of time in Phuket Town, with an even bigger parade on day seven.
 We recommend planning your visit so you are in Phuket at some point during the latter week.
 The fire walking ceremonies begin on the evening of day six and the bladed-ladder climbing usually takes place on days seven and eight, so plan accordingly if you want to try and see these activities.